 Progress = Less Restriction, More Variety

-Ultimately, however, fixing my gut allowed me to move beyond my restricted diet — and with better results, more freedom and less stress in my daily life, and better health overall.
+Ultimately, however, fixing my gut (and all the components that entails, such as the circadian rhythm and environmental health) allowed me to move beyond my restricted diet — with better results, more freedom and less stress in my daily life, and better health overall.

 After years of tracking, I don’t track macros or calories anymore.

 I do recommend people track as an educational tool, though.

 If we’re clueless about “macros”, it’s a no-brainer to learn what food is made of, and how it makes us feel.